Matanmoshes/Knowledge-Base/Linux/Linux Commands.md

 This setup is especially useful for monitoring or debugging where you need to both log errors for later review and continue processing or inspecting them real-time.

-### Summary
-Together, `|` and `tee` provide a robust mechanism for data processing workflows in Unix-like systems, allowing you to manipulate and redirect data efficiently across multiple command-line utilities.
-They are essential for scripting, data analysis, and system administration tasks that involve handling streams of data.

 ---
 ---